Why SpringBoot?

 Now run Application.java as a Java Application and point your browser to http://localhost:8080/.

-Ok ok, I hear you are shouting “What is going on???”.
+OK, OK, I hear you shouting, “What is going on???”

 Let me explain what just happened.

-1. Easy dependency Management
+1. Easy Dependency Management

-If we have any in-memory database drivers like H2 or HSQL in our classpath then SpringBoot will automatically creates an in-memory DataSource and then registers EntityManagerFactory, TransactionManager beans automatically with sensible defaults.But we are using MySQL, so we need to explicitly provide MySQL connection details.
-We have configured those MySQL connection details in application.properties file and SpringBoot creates a DataSource using these properties.
+If we have any in-memory database drivers like H2 or HSQL in our classpath, then Spring Boot will automatically create an in-memory DataSource and then register EntityManagerFactory, TransactionManager beans automatically with sensible defaults.
+But we are using MySQL, so we need to explicitly provide MySQL connection details.
+We have configured those MySQL connection details in the application.properties file, and Spring Boot creates a DataSource using these properties.

 3. Embedded Servlet Container Support

-Where is the servlet container comes from?
+Where does the servlet container come from?

-Simple, exclude spring-bootstarter-tomcat from spring-boot-starter-web and include spring-boot-starter-jetty.
+Simple, exclude spring-boot-starter-tomcat from spring-boot-starter-web and include spring-boot-starter-jetty.

 That’s it.

-But, this looks all magical!!!
+But this looks all magical!

 I can imagine what you are thinking.
-You are thinking like SpringBoot looks cool and it is doing lot of things automatically for me.
-But still I am not fully understand how it is all really working behind the scenes.
+You are thinking that Spring Boot looks cool and it is doing a lot of things automatically for me.
+But I still don’t fully understand how it is all really working behind the scenes.
 Right?

 Summary

-In this article we had a quick overview of various Spring configuration styles and understand the complexity of configuring Spring applications.
-Also, we had a quick look at SpringBoot by creating a simple web application.
+In this article, we had a quick overview of various Spring configuration styles and understood the complexity of configuring Spring applications.
+Also, we had a quick look at Spring Boot by creating a simple web application.

-In next article we will deep dive into SpringBoot and understand how it works.
+In the next article, we will deep dive into Spring Boot and understand how it works.

 Related content